With more people than ever spending most of their adult lives at work, isn’t it imperative that our jobs make us happy?

-Throughout the week we’ll be posting a series of blogs, videos and top tips around stress prevention and awareness to help make sure everyone has the information and tools they need to not only cope with stressful situations at work but hopefully avoid stress-related issues getting out of hand.
+With stress such a hot topic we’ve been looking at providing, some blogs and videos around stress prevention and awareness with the aim to help make sure everyone has the information and tools they need to not only cope with stressful situations at work but hopefully avoid stress-related issues getting out of hand.

 Today we start at the beginning - why is stress at work such a big deal?
 With 11.7 million working days lost in 2015/16 due to stress, it’s not only compromising people’s long-term health but it’s also costing businesses billions.
 Luckily, a lot of research is being done into the issue, the results of which are (hopefully) starting to get businesses paying attention.